benhoyt/benhoyt.github.com/writings/micropledge.md

 I remember personally spending several hours implementing code to detect and handle hash collisions of random SHA-1 hashes.
 This basically [couldn't happen in billions of years](https://medium.com/coinmonks/how-likely-is-it-that-someone-could-guess-your-bitcoin-private-key-6c0edd56fa1f), so I'm not sure why I wrote code to check for it -- it was probably me not understanding cryptographic hashes than actual over-engineering.

+We did all of this without any paying users!
+It had not yet sunk in that startups live or die based on generating revenue, not technical prowess in the code.

+Something that would have helped with both of these "over-complication" points is having an artistic or business person on the team rather than another engineering-minded brother.

 ### Emphasizing the process, not the finished product

 If you look at our project page shown above, most prominent is the pledging and progress, rather than the product the pledgers will get.
 There's only a small paragraph "selling" the project.